 I have a chronic illness called systemic lupus erythematosus.
 It’s an autoimmune disease where my bodies immune system attacks it’s own tissue causing inflammatory, painful symptoms mainly in my joints.
 You can read that whole story here.

-I love the life-giving friends God has blessed my life with and my family keeps my heart full.
-It’s pretty easy to continue writing about all the different things I’m passionate about or enjoy doing, but I’d much rather talk over a cup of dark roasted coffee if you’re in the Dallas area (or anywhere in the mountains, I’ll fly up).
+My friends & family keep my heart full and my Lewis is God’s gift to me.
+It’s pretty easy to continue writing about all the different things I’m passionate about or enjoy doing, but I’d much rather talk over a cup of dark roasted coffee if you’re in the DFW area (or anywhere in the mountains, I’ll fly up).

 She is More, My Encounter with a Real Angel